electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/thermalmanagementwinter/_index.md

 ### What are the effects of cold on charging?

-Woltmann: Charging can take longer at low battery temperatures.
+***Woltmann***: Charging can take longer at low battery temperatures.
 For that reason, the battery has to be heated during charging, ideally even on the way to charging.
 Upon connecting with the charging point, the vehicle automatically communicates with the power source.

 That's how the charging point knows how much electricity the battery can absorb at any time.
 So we ensure that the battery isn’t overloaded.
 When it’s charging, the battery draws the electricity it needs for heating power from the charging point.